ON THIS PAGE: You will learn about the different types of treatments doctors use for people with appendix cancer. Use the menu to see other pages.

 Debulking surgery.
 For later-stage appendix cancer, debulking (or cytoreduction) surgery may be considered depending on the type of appendix cancer and if there is only spread in the abdominal cavity.
 In this surgery, the doctor removes as much of the tumor “bulk” as possible, which can benefit the patient even though it will not remove every cancer cell from the body.
 Sometimes, debulking surgery will be followed with chemotherapy (see below) to destroy remaining cancer cells.

-When the tumor produces mucous, much of the bulk of the abnormal tissue often is not cancer but is due to accumulation of the mucous.
-The mucous looks like jelly, and this condition may be referred to as “jelly belly.”
-Removing the mucous from the abdomen can often relieve a patient’s bloating.
+When the tumor produces mucus, much of the bulk of the abnormal tissue often is not cancer but is due to accumulation of the mucus.
+The mucus looks like jelly, and this condition may be referred to as “jelly belly.”
+Removing the mucus from the abdomen can often relieve a patient’s bloating.

 Removal of the peritoneum.
 Some surgeons recommend aggressive surgery to remove the peritoneum (the lining of the abdomen) in order to remove as much of the cancer as possible.
 This type of surgery is also called a peritonectomy.
 Not all surgeons agree that extensive surgery like peritonectomy is necessary in people with slow-growing, low-grade appendix cancer that has spread beyond the colon to involve other areas of the abdomen.

 In patients with a very slow-growing tumor, peritonectomy can be effective in removing the majority of the cancer cells.
 This can benefit the patient by reducing the amount of cancer, even if it does not remove every cancer cell.
 However, it is a difficult operation that can have significant side effects.
 The doctor will consider many different factors, such as the patient’s age and overall health, before recommending this extensive surgery.
 Patients should talk with a specialist with expertise in this type of procedure beforehand.